 I Purchased a Damaged Car.
-Do I have a Claim for Consumer Fraud?
+Do I Have a Claim for Consumer Fraud?
+Do I Need a Consumer Lawyer to sue the Dealership?

-The dealer lied to me about the history of the car I purchased and I htink I have been ripped of because I should have been told
+The dealer lied to me about the history of the car I purchased and I think I have been ripped of because I should have been told.Damaged Cars: Flood Titles, Salvage Titles and Cars With Prior Damages Including Certified pre Owned Cars

 There are some relatively simple and practical tips for litigating and handling these claims (prior Damage) in Superior Court New Jersey.
 While the law is relatively strict on what a jury can and cannot hear there is the ultimate issue of credibility and who a jury believes in the presentation of the case.
 The basic concepts of litigating and obtaining damages in a consumer fraud case are no different than litigating and obtaining damages in a personal injury or any other case presented to a jury.
 There is a significant issue of credibility.